slaeryan/slaeryan.github.io/posts/cylance-smartav-bypass.md

 Take care to change the `LHOST` to your Linux machine's local IP and `LPORT` if you desire so.

-Let's move on to creating the shellcode loader now but before that you'd need to install  MinGW cross-compiler on the Linux box to compile the following C code to a Windows executable and you can do so via:
+Let's move on to creating the shellcode loader now but before that, you'd need to install  MinGW cross-compiler on the Linux box to compile the following C code to a Windows executable and you can do so via:

 ```
 apt-get install mingw-w64